hchia93/cmd-spaceship/README.md

 # CmdSpaceship
-(WIP) CmdSpaceship was a course I taken in Parallel Processing course with threads in Linux, now fully rewrite using C++ thread library and winsock.
+(WIP) CmdSpaceship was a course I taken in Parallel Processing course with threads in Linux, now fully rewrite using C++ thread library and winsock2.

 Project is still WIP, I will update in README.